 Following the Best Value Audit last year, we are taking forward plans and we will engage fully with partners, employees and local communities to deliver on the recommendations.
-SAC best value assurance report additional Investment of £6.6m in education for vital services delivered by the South Ayrshire Health and Social Care Partnership Continued shared investment with the UK and Scottish Governments of

 We are also developing workforce plans for 2022-2025 for both the Health and Social Care Partnership and South Ayrshire Council.